okaysalmon/ISOK/README.md

 By downloading or using the Software, you agree to the terms outlined in the included End User License Agreement (EULA).

 OSIK = Okay Salmon Inverse Kinematics
-Enjoy, explore, and have fun animating!
+Enjoy, explore, and have fun!

 Made with love by Okay Salmon